bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s add this into our HTML over here.
-It\'s going to go down here inside this generated content by JavaScript here we\'re going to do **div class** equals **card-body**.
-This has to be a class because we\'re going to have multiple cards.
-We\'d have multiple cards on the page, so you can only use an **id** once.
+Let&apos;s add this into our HTML over here.
+It&apos;s going to go down here inside this generated content by JavaScript here we&apos;re going to do **div class** equals **card-body**.
+This has to be a class because we&apos;re going to have multiple cards.
+We&apos;d have multiple cards on the page, so you can only use an **id** once.
 That has to be a **class**.
-Then let\'s add an image.
+Then let&apos;s add an image.

 Images/signpost.
-I\'m not going to put in all tag on it at the moment.
+I&apos;m not going to put in all tag on it at the moment.
-We\'ve got that image and then we\'ve got the card body coming next. div class="card-body".
-Then inside the card body we\'re going to add h3 destination name.
-Then we\'ll do a h4 destination location.
-Then we\'re to add a Paragraph p with a class set to card-text, destination description.
-Then we\'re going to add a button that will allow you to remove the card if you need to.
-We\'ll have a feature that will allow you to take a card off, so we\'ll add that button in there.
-I believe that\'s what we need for the HTML.
+We&apos;ve got that image and then we&apos;ve got the card body coming next. div class="card-body".
+Then inside the card body we&apos;re going to add h3 destination name.
+Then we&apos;ll do a h4 destination location.
+Then we&apos;re to add a Paragraph p with a class set to card-text, destination description.
+Then we&apos;re going to add a button that will allow you to remove the card if you need to.
+We&apos;ll have a feature that will allow you to take a card off, so we&apos;ll add that button in there.
+I believe that&apos;s what we need for the HTML.

-Let\'s take a look over here.
+Let&apos;s take a look over here.
 Yeah, there we go.
-So we\'ve got all of the HTML for that card in.
-It won\'t look particularly good.
+So we&apos;ve got all of the HTML for that card in.
+It won&apos;t look particularly good.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 684.
 (3xx) ~~~~~~~~~~~~-->
 <p align="center" width="100%">